 - You will find vast open plains at 2-3 places along the route which are ideal rest points.

-- The Baggi route is steeper but yes, U get great views of snow capped peaks during the trek.
-But anyways U can see them when U reach the top, so it’s a trade off I took.
+- The Baggi route is steeper but yes, U get great views of snow-capped peaks during the trek.
+But anyway you can see them when you reach the top.
+So it’s a trade-off I took.

 Prashar Lake Trek Cost

 Panarsa–>Prashar–>Panarsa including taxi, refreshment, stay, food, guide cost me INR 1800/- per head since it was “off-season”.
 The guy I contacted was Raj and his number is 9459402215.

 It was a package @1800 per head.
 No extra charge for the taxi.